bielsr01/BetManager/replit.md

 ### Key Architectural Decisions
 - **OCR-First Data Entry**: Prioritizes automated data extraction from PDFs using `pdfplumber` to reduce manual entry and errors.
-- **Dual-Bet Structure**: Models each surebet as a set of two opposing bets across different houses, ensuring guaranteed profit regardless of outcome.
+- **Dual & Triple-Bet Structure**: Models each surebet as a set of 2 OR 3 opposing bets across different houses, ensuring guaranteed profit regardless of outcome.
+System fully supports both formats.
 - **Progressive Enhancement**: Core functionality is available, with OCR automation enhancing the user experience.
 - **Financial Precision**: Uses decimal data types (10,2 for amounts, 8,2 for odds) to prevent floating-point errors.
 - **Responsive Design**: Mobile-first approach with adaptable UI.